AnhNguyen-Olivia/Note-Taking-Using-Obsidian/README.md

-# Note-Taking-Using-Obsidian
-This is a respo to test if I'm able to backup to GitHub.
+Welcome to my note taking space where I try to take note and backup to GitHub.
-I think this should work?????